bangcorrupt/freetribe/README.md

 make clean && make
 ```

+There will be a lot of warnings about incompatible types and implicit declarations, but there should be no errors.

 Alternatively, if you have `docker compose` installed on your local machine,
 change to the `freetribe` directory and build the docker image: